William Latimer (priest): Biography

 Shortly after returning to England in 1502, Latimer took holy orders.
-Throughout the rest of his life he combined his travels and studies with a career in the priesthood.
-He also spent several spells serving as a teacher at Canterbury College, Oxford, where, amongst others, he taught Reginald Pole.
+Throughout the rest of his life, he combined his travels and studies with a career in the priesthood.
+He also spent several years serving as a teacher at Canterbury College, Oxford.
+One of Latimer's most notable students was English cardinal Reginald Pole.

 Latimer was one of the foremost scholars of his age, a fact attested by his selection as Pole's tutor and his role as an advisor to Henry VIII on the theological implications of his divorce from Catherine of Aragon.
 Latimer was also a correspondent of Thomas More and Desiderius Erasmus, the latter specifically seeking Latimer's help during his translation of the New Testament (something Latimer denied in a letter).

 Although the precise date of his death is unknown, Latimer died at some point between April and October 1545 – the dates that his will was successively made and proven.